Saturday, 15 May 2021

 Want to read more about Pathological Demand Avoidance (PDA)?

-Today is PDA Day 2021, a chance to spread more information about the type, or profile, of autism known as Pathological Demand Avoidance.
+PDA Day is a chance to spread more information about the type, or profile, of autism known as Pathological Demand Avoidance.

 Our younger daughter was diagnosed with autism at the age of 2 and is now nearly 14, but it was only around ten years ago when we first heard of PDA.
 I'd stumbled across descriptions of PDA whilst online, looking for more information about autism and trying to understand why my daughter didn't seem the same in many ways as most of the other autistic children I had met at that point.
 I had what is known in this PDA community as a 'lightbulb moment', and it led me to write a post asking people to read the book Understanding Pathological Demand Avoidance Syndrome in Children.